neverlosecc/source2gen/README.md

 ```bash
 git clone --recurse-submodules https://github.com/neverlosecc/source2gen.git
 ```

+### Update the Game Definition

+Before building the project in Visual Studio, you will need to update the game define in the file `include\sdk\interfaces\schemasystem\schema.h`.
+The current definition is `CSGO2`, which corresponds to the game that this project is used for. \
+Possible options are: `CSGO2`, `SBOX`, `ARTIFACT2`, `ARTIFACT1`, `DOTA2`, `UNDERLORDS`, `DESKJOB`. \
+You can leave it as it is if you would use this project with the CS2 game.

 ### Building the project

 * Open a command prompt or terminal in the project's root directory.
 * Run the following command to generate the Visual Studio solution: